sibisai/rentora/README.md

 - Docker & Docker Compose (optional, for containerized dev)
 - An AWS account & S3 bucket
 - MongoDB Atlas cluster
-- (Optional) Google Maps API key if you swap in Google geocoding
+- Google Maps API key if you swap in Google geocoding

 ---